lsst-sitcom/sitcomtn-037/index.rst

 These basic quantities can be supplemented by more detailed data quality diagnostics produced by other Science Pipeline components.

 The recently released `analysis_tools python package <https://github.com/lsst/analysis_tools>`_ is a refactor of the faro and analysis_drp packages that provides both metric and plot generation functionality.
-The package includes a set of analysis modules that can be run as Tasks within a data reduction pipeline, as part of a separate afterburner pipeline, or imported and executed within a standalone in a script/notebook.
+The package includes a set of analysis modules that can be run as Tasks within a data reduction pipeline, as part of a separate afterburner pipeline, or imported and executed standalone, in a script/notebook.

-The new package more fully leverages middleware capabilities, e.g., high configurability and efficient grouping of analyses into quanta with a smaller number of output files.
+The new package more fully leverages DM-middleware capabilities, e.g., high configurability and efficient grouping of analyses into quanta with a smaller number of output files.
 Metric values and plots are persisted alongside the input data products in the same Butler repository.
 Importantly, analysis_tools adds the ability to easily reconstitute input data products along with the configuration that was used to generate a given metric/plot to enable interactive drill-down analyses.
 The package adopts a modular design to encourage re-using code for metric calculation and visualization.